wkillerud/some-sass/README.md

 ### Code suggestion

+#### Only include suggestions from used modules

+If your project is on the modern module syntax (`@use` and `@forward` instead of `@import`), you may want to turn on this setting.

+With this setting turned on, Some Sass will only suggest variables, mixins and functions from the namespaces that are in use in the open document.
+This setting will be turned on by default at some point after `@import` becomes CSS-only.

+- JSON key: `somesass.suggestOnlyFromUse`.
+- Default value: `false`.

 #### Suggest variables, mixins, and functions from the open document

 Visual Studio Code has built-in suggestions for variables, mixins and functions created in the open document.